 - 4.6.1 Combat Authorization Cards are valid for four years from date of issue.
 At the end of that time, a fighter must execute a renewal.
-This may be done at an event list table or through a MoL-at-Large. - 4.6.1.1 If the fighter is on the list of recently expired fighters, they may complete a renewal and fight. - 4.6.1.2 If the fighter cannot or will not renew or reauthorize, they may not fight.
+This may be done at an event list table or through a MoL-at-Large, or directly through the online authorization system. - 4.6.1.1 If the fighter is on the list of recently expired fighters, they may complete a renewal and fight. - 4.6.1.2 If the fighter cannot or will not renew or reauthorize, they may not fight.
 4.6.2 If a fighter's card has been expired for more than four years, all of their authorizations become void and they must re-authorize in all weapons forms.